Laci1953/RC2014-CPM/Memory management library/readme.txt

 The routines must be executed ONLY on "real" Z80 computers (they contain undocumented Z80 instructions...)

+The source file "new malloc.as" must be assembled using Z80AS.

 Results of a test (see test.c) comparing the "classic" HiTech C malloc/free with this new package:

 (NEW ALLOC)